ghariebamer/Ecomerce-project-/README.md

-using dotNet version 8
+using dotNet version 8 ,
-in this project I used Repositery patteren and also UnitOFWork
+I used Repositery patteren and also UnitOFWork